onsi/ginkgo/docs/index.md

 })
 ```

-however we've committed a subtle error.
-We've captured the `BeforeEach` `SpecContext` and passed it in to the `DeferCleanup` function.
-However the `DeferCleanup` function will only run _after_ the `BeforeEach` completes (and its `SpecContext` has been cancelled) - as a result `libraryClient.Cleanup` will always receive a cancelled context.
+however, we've committed a subtle error.
+We've captured the `BeforeEach`'s `SpecContext` and passed it in to the `DeferCleanup` function.
+However, the `DeferCleanup` function will only run _after_ the `BeforeEach` completes (and its `SpecContext` has been cancelled) - as a result `libraryClient.Cleanup` will always receive a cancelled context.

 Moreover, we want to preserve the fact that our `BeforeEach` has a 500ms timeout whereas our clean up code has a separate 1 second timeout.